Creating an Inclusive Syllabus

 • Use inclusive language

-Use language that acknowledges that students come from diverse backgrounds and does not exclude or ignore certain groups.
-Do not use terms that reflect only the dominant culture (e.g., terms such as Christmas break rather than winter break, slang, or jargon).
-Use gender-neutral language (e.g., avoid generic use of male pronouns and use singular “they”).
+Use language that acknowledges that students come from diverse backgrounds and does not exclude or ignore any groups.
+Do not use slang or jargon.
+Usegender-neutral language.

-Dr. Kim Case’s PowerPoint presentation, Integrating Equity, Diversity, and Inclusion into Course Content and Assignments (Kim Case, PhD) provides additional specific examples.
+Dr. Kim Case’s PowerPoint, Integrating Equity, Diversity, and Inclusion Into Course Content and Assignments provides additional specific examples.

 • Be transparent and explicit and set clear expectations.